 VPUE programs for first- and second-year students include New Student Orientation/Approaching Stanford, the Leland Scholars Program, Thinking Matters, Program in Writing and Rhetoric, Introductory Seminars, and Sophomore College.
-Programs for more advanced students include the Bing Overseas Studies Program, Writing in the Major, Undergraduate Research, Arts Intensive, and Bing Honors College.
-Undergraduate Advising, the Center for Teaching and Learning, the Hume Writing Center, and the speaking center serve undergraduates throughout their time at Stanford.
-The office of the VPUE works closely with the office of the vice provost for student affairs and the admissions office.
-The vice provost for undergraduate education reports to the provost.
+Programs for more advanced students include the Bing Overseas Studies Program, Writing in the Major, Undergraduate Research, Arts Intensive, Leadership Intensive, and Bing Honors College.
+Undergraduate Advising, the Center for Teaching and Learning, and the Hume Center for Writing and Speaking serve undergraduates throughout their time at Stanford.
+The office of the VPUE works closely with the office of the Vice Provost for Student Affairs and the Admissions Office.
+The Vice Provost for Undergraduate Education reports to the Provost.

 Policies governing undergraduate education are formulated by Faculty Senate committees and voted into legislation by the Faculty Senate.
 The Committee on Undergraduate Standards and Policy (C-USP) addresses such topics as general education requirements, grading, awards, advising, and teaching evaluation.
-The Committee for the Review of Undergraduate Majors (C-RUM) oversees the initiation and review of undergraduate degree programs.
-Committee members include the vice provost for undergraduate education or his delegated staff (ex-officio) and representatives from the faculty at large, administration (such as the office of the university registrar), and students.
+The Committee on Review of Undergraduate Majors (C-RUM) oversees the initiation and review of undergraduate degree programs.
+Committee members include the Vice Provost for Undergraduate Education or his delegated staff (ex-officio) and representatives from the faculty at large, administration (such as the Office of the University Registrar), and students.
 The Associated Students of Stanford University (ASSU) nominations committee selects student members.
-The VPUE also maintains, by rule of the Faculty Senate, the Thinking Matters Governance Board and the Writing and Rhetoric Governance Board to oversee these university degree requirements.
-Finally, the Undergraduate Advisory Council (UGAC) was established by the provost in 1996 to serve as the main faculty advisory body for the vice provost for undergraduate education.
+The VPUE also maintains, by rule of the Faculty Senate, the Thinking Matters Governance Board, the Writing and Rhetoric Governance Board, and the Breadth Governance Board to oversee these university degree requirements.
+Finally, the Undergraduate Advisory Council (UGAC) was established by the provost in 1996 to serve as the main faculty advisory body for the Vice Provost for Undergraduate Education.

 Freeman-Thornton Vice Provost for Undergraduate Education: Harry J. Elam, Jr.